abidlabs/abidlabs.github.io/_posts/2019-02-09-Improv-Interview.md

 published: true
 ---

-This past week, I interviewed the author to one of my favorite books, *Improv Wisdom*, Mrs. Patricia Madson, who also happens to be a key figure in the teaching of improv at Stanford.
+This past week, I interviewed the author of one of my favorite books, *Improv Wisdom*, Mrs. Patricia Madson, who also happens to be a key figure in the teaching of improv at Stanford.
 She started teaching improv at Stanford around 1980, and taught my own improv professor, Dan Klein.

 ---